Toshiba internal investigation finds more accounting problems

 Toshiba said in a statement on Friday that an internal investigation running in parallel to the third-party inquiry had found another 12 instances of irregularities in the five years through March, 2014.

-They included not making provisions for a cancelled contract, postponed recording of expenses and underestimating material costs, it said.
+They included not making provisions for a canceled contract, postponed recording of expenses and underestimating material costs, it said.